nirevexin/Data-Science-Professional-Training-Course/Gold enrichment/README.md

 - final concentrate enrichment efficiency `final.output.recovery`.

 ### Results:
-During the implementation of this project the following was carried out:
+**During the implementation of this project the following was carried out**:

 - A SweetViz report was created.
 - The missing values were filled, duplicates and data types were checked and propered.